 Essex County demonstrates the cascade effect: when major agencies like Newark and Jersey City encrypted, surrounding towns (Belleville, Bloomfield, Orange, East Orange) quickly followed, creating a county-wide blackout.

-Case Study: ARMER and the Twin Cities Blackout
+Case study: ARMER and the Twin Cities blackout

 Minnesota's ARMER system—one of the oldest statewide P25 networks—shows how established infrastructure eventually enables encryption waves.